Why did the monstrous T. rex have such tiny arms? - NewsBreak

 The latest theory is that the predator’s arms shrank to their tiny size to prevent accidental or intentional amputation when a pack of T. rexes descended on prey with their massive heads and bone-crushing teeth.

-Paleontologist Kevin Padian, a professor of integrative biology at the University of California, Berkeley, has been pondering the question or decades.
-He focused his study on possible benefits of such tiny arms.
+Paleontologist Kevin Padian, a professor of integrative biology at the University of California, Berkeley, has been pondering the question for decades.
+He focused his study on the possible benefits of such tiny arms.

 Padian, also a curator at the UC Museum of Paleontology, says that T. rex’s ancestors, some of which were even bigger than T. rex, had long arms.
 Hence, there must have been a reason that they became reduced in both size and joint mobility.